-Starting off the day with a five minute classroom chat is another opportunity for you to get to know your students.
-This can be informal where you give students 5 minutes before class starts to catch up with friends and peers in the class.
-This gives students a chance to connect with others and get their news out of the way so that they are ready to learn.
-You could also formalize it with question stems and structured groupings but it can then become just another task to complete.
+Start off the day with an informal five-minute classroom chat.
+Give students five minutes before the lesson starts to catch up with friends and peers in the class.
+Students get a chance to connect with others and get their news out of the way so that they are ready to learn.

 When students feel they know you, they tend to learn better.
-Share things about your life that they can connect to.
-If you love to play video games, let them know.
-If you love to paint, let them know.
-If you love to eat chocolate, let them know.
-You never know what little tidbit will help a student feel a connection to you.
-Telling personal stories also helps students see you as a human outside of the classroom and that you don’t actually live at school.
+Share things about your life to make connections.
+If you love to play video games, paint, or love to eat chocolate, let them know.
+You never know what little tidbits will help a student feel a connection.
+Telling personal stories helps students see you as a human and that you don’t actually live at school.

 Action: Speak with at least one student each day.
-Keep track on a class list to make sure you connect with everyone, especially those students who are introverts and often get missed in the day to day business of a classroom.
-Or target your at risk students to catch them before they fall through the cracks using the 2×10 strategy.
+Keep track with a class list to make sure you connect with everyone, especially those students who are introverts and often get missed in the day-to-day business of a classroom.
+Or target your at-risk students to catch them before they fall through the cracks using the 2×10 strategy.

 Build Relationships by Sitting and Visiting

 One of the best ways to find out about your students is to sit with them.
-When they are working on an art project or eating lunch, any time you can be a part of the conversation where you are not assessing students will give you lots of information.
+Whether they are working on an art project or eating lunch, be part of the conversation.

 Another great time to sit with students is on field trips.
-You can learn SO much when you sit with students in a less formal setting than the classroom.
+You can learn so much when you sit with students in a less formal setting than the classroom.
 Not sure what to ask?
-Here are some safe topics: weather, movies/TV, games, sports, anything about favourites (food, activity, book, game, family, extracurricular pursuits, etc.)
+Here are some safe topics: weather, movies/TV, games, sports, anything about favourites (food, activity, book, game, family, extracurricular pursuits)

-Eavesdropping is another great way to find out about your students.
-It’s amazing how much students will say to their peers when you are in the vicinity and they think you aren’t listening.
-You learn about their lives but also about how they interact with others.
+Eavesdropping is a great way to find out about your students.
+It’s amazing how much students will say to their peers when you are in the vicinity and don’t think you’re listening.
+You learn about their lives and how they interact with others.
 You may even see a whole other side of a student.
-For example, a student may be the strong silent type in class but is outgoing and boisterous on the playground.
 This information can help you reach out to that student in class and build a stronger connection with them.

-You can find out a lot about class dynamics at that time too: who is not getting long with who, who has a crush on who, who is causing problems for other students, etc. These issues always find their way into the classroom and hinder learning.
+You can find out a lot about class dynamics at that time too: who is not getting along with who, who has a crush on who, or who is causing problems for other students.
+These issues always find their way into the classroom and hinder learning.
 Using this information to be proactive and deal with issues before they escalate will save you a lot of time and grief.
-Keep you ear to the ground!
+Keep your ear to the ground!

 Action: Once a week, sit with a group of students and visit or be a fly on the wall.
 By committing to one group a week you will actually connect with multiple students at a time.